 Unit charges relate to the amount of electricity you actually use.

-*If you are unable to view and of the PDF documents above, please go to adobe.com and download adobe acrobat reader.
+*If you are unable to view the PDF document above, please go to adobe.com and download adobe acrobat reader.
 It’s free of charge and will only take a few minutes to install.